atheiman/textacular/README.md

-# Ultratext
+# Textacular

-Mightytext kinda sucks, so use Ultratext instead!
+Mightytext kinda sucks, so use Textacular instead!

 1. Install the Android app